 Depending on the type of suspension or exclusion, in many cases, parents have the right to make representations to the governing body (or discipline committee).
 In all cases of permanent exclusion, parents have the additional right to appeal to an independent appeal panel.
 The school has a duty to provide suitable full-time education for the excluded pupil from the sixth school day of any fixed period of suspension of more than five consecutive school days.
-Local Authorities are under a duty to provide suitable full-time education from the sixth school day of a permanent exclusion.
+Local Authorities are under a duty to provide suitable full-time education for the excluded pupil from the sixth school day to provide suitable full-time education for the sixth school days.